GimelStudio/GimelStudio/README.md

 This repository tracks the next step of Gimel Studio to become a truly usable and serious node-based, non-destructive image/vector editor.
 It is currently in ``initial development`` stage, working towards a usable MVP application.
 Things will probably change a lot from what is currently here.

 **We’re especially seeking Python, C++, and GLSL developers, 3D artists, photographers and UI designers to help with the project.** However, even if you have none of these skills you’re still welcome, of course, to ask questions, give feedback, and suggest ideas and improvements.

-# Discord chat

-If you’d like to help out or have questions, comments, and ideas, you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK).
-This is where you can chat with the project contributors and get the latest updates on development.

 # Project Vision